zendiy-mgos/zvar/README.md

 ```c
 mgos_zvar_t *mgos_zvar_copy(mgos_zvar_t *src, mgos_zvar_t *dest);
 ```
 Copies the source variant into the destination one.
+In case of dictionaries, dictionary elements are copied.

 |Parameter||
 |--|--|